snonux/shuriken.sh/README.md

 3. Run `make` (or `photoalbum generate`) to generate it.
 4. Distribute the `./dist` directory to a static web server.
 5. Clean the mess up with `make clean` or `photoalbum clean`

+## HTML templates

+Poke around in this source directory.
+You will find a bunch of Bash-HTML template files.
+You could tweak them to your likings.